ma1loc/network_subnetting/README.md

 Imagine we have a protocol like **ARP** (you can learn about this protocol if you're interested).
 Every time ARP wants to get the MAC address of another device, it only knows that device's IP address.

-Since it doesn’t know the exact path or location of that device, it uses the **broadcast address** (the last IP in the subnet) to send the request to **everyone** in the network — asking who has that IP address.
+Since it doesn’t know the exact path or location of that device, it uses the **broadcast address** (the last IP in the subnet) to send the request to **everyone** in the network, asking who has that IP address.

 You cannot assign a broadcast IP to a device — it’s only used for communication with **all** devices.